Introduction to Kidney and Pancreas Transplantation

-A kidney transplant is taking a kidney from someone who is alive or has died and putting it into your body.
-This kidney will do the work that your kidneys can’t do anymore.
+A kidney transplant is taking a kidney from someone and putting it into your body.
+It can be from someone who is alive or has died.
+This kidney will do the work that your kidneys can’t.

-- Avoid, if not shorten, your time on dialysis.
+- Shorten, if not avoid, your time on dialysis.

 What is a living donor transplant?

-Living donor is someone who is alive and donates one of their kidneys.
+Living donor is someone alive that donates one of their kidneys.
 This person can be a family member, friend or stranger.
-A living donor transplant can last twice as long as a deceased donor transplant, 20 years or more, because the kidney is healthier.
-Your can receive your transplant sooner than waiting for a deceased donor kidney.
-Living donor kidney transplant starts to work right away, and your recovery after surgery is shorter and smoother.
+A living donor transplant can last twice as longer than deceased donor transplant.
+It can last 20 years or more.
+You can also receive your transplant sooner because you don’t have to wait for a deceased donor.

 How do I find a living donor?